“Just In Case” Jack’s Emergency Water Storage Solution

 Next, I used the provided band wrench to tighten the caps – nice and snug.

-Tightening The Cap With Band Wrench
+Tightening The Cap With a Band Wrench

 “Just In Case” Jack